 Virginia USA 1753

 Min -15°C 5°F or less

 Passiflora lutea.
 One of the hardiest passion flowers if the soil is very dry over winter.
 Tiny flowers.
 It is herbaceous.
+Steve Eagle reports the little purple/black fruit as being very sweet.
 Plant kindly supplied by Noel Atherton.
 This has come through several winters in UK in a very dry sheltered but shady position, but hardly grows at all when it comes up.
 Not suited to the UK climate.